 Patent trolls are one of the hazards to innovation and the financial system.3 min read

-Patent trolls are one of the hazards to innovation and the financial system.
 Congressional Analysis Service research indicates that patent litigation reduces enterprise capital investments for startups and lowers R&D spending.
 Analysis by Catherine E. Tucker showed that "lawsuits can distract the administration from growing new and revolutionary merchandise, and should trigger them to disregard merchandise focused by lawsuits, along with the extra apparent litigation price."
 Some estimates put the cost of patent trolls on the financial system at over $29 billion in a 12-month period.
-What can you do about patent trolls?

-- Don’t Freak Out – Maintaining your composure will allow you to deal with trolls methodically and in a practical manner.
+- Don’t freak out – Maintaining your composure will allow you to deal with trolls methodically and in a practical manner.

-- Do not Settle - If you’re 100 percent sure that the lawsuit is frivolous, don’t consider settling.
+- Do not settle - If you’re 100 percent sure that the lawsuit is frivolous, don’t consider settling.

-- Watch and Wait – Many times a troll will lose interest if they see no reaction.
+- Watch and wait – Many times a troll will lose interest if they see no reaction.
 Watch for actions and prepare in the background.

-- Use Online Assets - Patent fights can be prolonged, costly, and exhausting.
+- Use online assets - Patent fights can be prolonged, costly, and exhausting.
 Fortunately, there are many online tools and sources that can help.
 Probably the greatest source is the USPTO website, which will tell you what to do if you have been served with an infringement discovery or subpoena.

-- Cry Poor - Since a majority of patent trolls are in it for the cash, do not be afraid to inform them you do not have the financial resources to face both an expensive settlement or court docket case.
+- Cry poor - Since a majority of patent trolls are in it for the cash, do not be afraid to inform them you do not have the financial resources to face both an expensive settlement or court docket case.
 Some experts even go so far as to suggest reaching out to the troll to share monetary information in a confidential call.
 You could also possibly get in contact personally with the patentee to indicate that you do not have the money to settle this downside.
 Trolls can often times lose interest if they realize that blood is not going to be drawn from a stone.

-- Expose the Troll - Trolls aren’t looking for headlines.
+- Expose the troll - Trolls aren’t looking for headlines.
 You could take an assertive approach by suggesting a press launch, writing a weblog, or utilizing social media or regular print advertising to put out your story.

-- Discover Who Is Behind These Claims - You probably already know who's behind the lawsuit and who's representing your troll.
+- Discover who is behind these claims - You probably already know who's behind the lawsuit and who's representing your troll.
 Apart from getting in contact with these people and asking them particular questions, knowing your adversary will direct your focus.
 For example, if you uncover that they've done this before, you can see how the matter was resolved earlier by contacting previous targets and attorneys, who may be very helpful.

-- Be Ready - the easiest way to take care of a troll is to be ready.
-For example, this begins by properly from the start ensuring that current patents have completely nothing to do with your corporation and products.
+- Be ready - the easiest way to take care of a troll is to be ready.
+For example, this begins by properly, from the start, ensuring that current patents have completely nothing to do with your corporation and products.